Msaghu/github-docs-example2023/README.md

 ### Step 2 - How to take screenshots
 - A screenshot is when we take a photo of our work envronment/code.

 **DONT DO THIS**
 ![a photo with your phone](assets)

+You can take screenshots on both Mac and Windows using hotkeys.
+Here are the common hotkeys for taking screenshots on both operating systems:

+**DO THIS INSTEAD**
+- To take screenshots, do the following on either MAC or Windows.

+**On Mac (macOS):**

+1. **Capture the Entire Screen:** Press `Command (⌘) + Shift + 3`.
+The screenshot will be saved to your desktop by default.

+2. **Capture a Selected Portion of the Screen:** Press `Command (⌘) + Shift + 4`, then use your mouse to select the area you want to capture.
+The screenshot will be saved to your desktop.

+3. **Capture a Specific Window:** Press `Command (⌘) + Shift + 4`, then press the `Spacebar`.
+Your cursor will turn into a camera icon.
+Click on the window you want to capture.
+The screenshot of that specific window will be saved to your desktop.

+**On Windows:**

+1. **Capture the Entire Screen:** Press `PrtScn` (Print Screen) key.
+The screenshot is copied to your clipboard, and you can paste it into an image editor like Paint or a document.

+2. **Capture the Active Window:** Press `Alt + PrtScn`.
+This captures only the currently active window and copies it to your clipboard.

+3. **Capture a Selected Portion of the Screen (Windows 10 and later):** Press `Win + Shift + S`.
+This opens the Snip & Sketch tool, allowing you to select a portion of the screen.
+The screenshot is copied to your clipboard.

+4. **Capture a Specific Window (Windows 10 and later):** Press `Alt + Tab` to switch between open windows.
+While holding `Alt`, press `PrtScn` to capture the currently selected window.
+The screenshot is copied to your clipboard.

+5. **Using Snipping Tool (Windows 7 and 8):** You can use the Snipping Tool application.
+Open it, select the type of snip you want (e.g., Free-form Snip, Rectangular Snip), capture the screen area, and then save the screenshot.

+6. **Using Snip & Sketch (Windows 10 and later):** You can use the Snip & Sketch app, which provides more advanced screenshot options.
+Press `Win + Shift + S` to open it and capture a portion of the screen.

+Remember that the exact key combinations or methods may vary slightly depending on your specific Windows version.
+Additionally, on Windows, the screenshots are usually copied to the clipboard, so you need to paste them into an application (e.g., Paint, Word, or an image editor) to save or edit them.

 ### Step 3 - Use Github Flavored Markdown Task lists